warren-lvc/temp-estimation/README.md

 3. wireless_iot – Distributed monitoring using wireless sensors; needs calibration and network setup.

 4. infrared_optical – Non-contact IR/optical sensors; sensitive to emissivity and environmental factors.

+## Key Metrics to Compare

+When evaluating your ultrasonic temperature measurement device against a calibrated reference (e.g., NPL standard), focus on:

+1. **Measurement Accuracy:** Deviation from the reference temperature; smaller is better.

+2. **Measurement Stability:** Consistency of repeated readings; lower variation is better.

+3. **Response Time:** Time to reach a stable reading; faster is better.

+4. **Practical Reproducibility:** Ability to reproduce results when adjusting parameters like reflector distance, sample size, or smoothing factor.

 ## Citation